ncagle/DNS-over-HTTPS/HTTP-2-Server-Push.md

  - 'num_headers' is the number of name+value pairs that was received and can be accessed

- - 'headers' is a handle used to access push headers using the accessor functions described below
+ - 'headers' is a handle used to access push headers using the accessor functions described below.
+This only accesses and provides the PUSH_PROMISE headers, the normal response headers will be provided in the header callback as usual.

  - 'userp' is the pointer set with CURLMOPT_PUSHDATA